Why don't more people know about

 the scientific evidence for the afterlife?

-In 2005 Professor David Fontana, Professor
+In 2005 Professor David Fontana, Professor of Trans-personal

-of Trans-personal Psychology at Liverpool John Moores University,
+Psychology at Liverpool John Moores University, published

-published a scholarly 500 page book called Is
+a scholarly 500 page book called Is

 There An Afterlife which reviews some of the evidence

-and fifty years of scientific research.
+scientific research.

-are often hostile to it because they think it challenges
+But they are often hostile to it because they think it challenges

 their outdated scientific world view.